 Missed worship on Sunday morning?
 Want to watch a service again?
 Join us for online worship at your convenience!
 We record our 9 a.m.
 Traditional and 11 a.m.
 Contemporary services weekly.
-New services released every Sunday at 4 p.m. on this page and our Youtube Channel!
+New videos released every Sunday at 4 p.m. on this page and our Youtube Channel!

 Welcome to the Saint Michael Music hub page with links to all of our various music ministries, both traditional and contemporary!

 About the Sacrament

 Baptism is regeneration in Christ and admission to new life in his Church.
 The Episcopal Church understands that baptism confers full membership in the Church, including participation in Holy Communion; baptism is thus about the community as much as it is about the individual.
 There is no such thing as a private baptism; candidates are sponsored by parents and …Read More »

 Courtesy of The Episcopal Church Archives - Visitors' Center